muuyo/muuyo/README.md

 if you wanna see my other miscellaneous profiles, i'm at https://muuyo.carrd.co/

+if you'd like to toss me money, link on the left side.

-// most of my commits are on my asw-modding-bible fork, which i've mostly taken over as the 'main' ver
+## most of my commits are on my asw-modding-bible fork, which i've mostly taken over as the 'main' ver. these are not listed on the graph below.